 - An MOU and partnership with the AH&MRC to increase the health and medical workforce in ACCHSs.

-The basic framework through which RDN operates is under a thirteen member Board of Directors headed by an elected Chair and Vice Chair who are both in rural general practice.
-The Board is responsible for setting the strategic direction for RDN, for developing policy and planning priorities, and for ensuring that the RDN meets its contractual agreements and obligations.
+The framework through which RDN operates is a Board of Directors headed by an elected Chair and Deputy Chair who are both in rural general practice.
+The Board is responsible for setting the strategic direction for RDN, for developing policy and planning priorities, and for ensuring that RDN meets its contractual agreements and obligations.

-The RDN Board comprises individuals nominated by RDN members (two), Rural Doctors Association (RDA (NSW)), Australian Medical Association (AMA (NSW)), Aboriginal Health and Medical Research Council (AH&MRC), Royal Australian College of General Practitioners (RACGP) and the NSW Ministry of Health (MoH) (two).
-Note: The makeup of the RDN Board is currently under review by a Governance Sub-committee of the Board.
+The RDN Board comprises individuals nominated by RDN members (two), Rural Doctors Association (RDA (NSW)), Australian Medical Association (AMA (NSW)), Aboriginal Health and Medical Research Council (AH&MRC), Royal Australian College of General Practitioners (RACGP - NSW Faculty) and the NSW Ministry of Health (MoH) (two).

 The Board of Directors is responsible for determining overall policy and priorities of the organisation, and for ensuring that RDN meets funding agreements and contractual obligations.

-- Dr John Curnow (Treasurer) NSW Rural Doctors Association
+- Dr John Curnow (Chair) NSW Rural Doctors Association

 - Dr Rose Ellis (Secretary), co-opted NSW Rural Doctors Network Board member